-The Children’s Foundation is a local charity, set up in 1990, with the vision of giving children and young people in the North East & North Cumbria the best health and wellbeing services in the UK.
+The Children’s Foundation is a North East children's charity, set up in 1990, with the vision of giving children and young people in the North East & North Cumbria the best health and wellbeing services in the UK.
 Find out here more about who we are, and what we do.

 Aim of The Childrens Foundation

-The Children’s Foundation was set up in 1990 in Newcastle upon Tyne.
-At that period in time the North East region had the worst child health levels in the country, therefore the foundation was established to improve the health and wellbeing of the children and young people affected.
+The Children’s Foundation was set up as a children’s charity in 1990 in Newcastle upon Tyne.
+At that period in time the North East region had the worst child health levels in the country, therefore the Children’s Foundation charity was established to improve the health and wellbeing of the children and young people affected.
 25 years has passed and we continue to cover the North East and North Cumbria focusing on the relief of distress, disability and disadvantage.

-We want to make the health and well-being of children and young people in the North East & North Cumbria the best in the country.
+We are a North East Children’s charity focused on making the health and well-being of children and young people in the North East & North Cumbria the best in the country.

 *** The promotion and preservation of good health and the relief of associated distress/disability/disadvantage, among children and young persons generally and including both physical and mental health.